SteveWyntontje/CommandLine/README.md

 # Command Line

-Command-Line is an Open-Source Software for Pentesters and Ethical Hackers it contains many Functionalities which helps Ethical Hackers.
-It is CLI Based Application use for checking Networks and IP's it also supports functionalities like downloading Packages from Internet Including YouTube.It is also used for Port scanning, IP-Finding it is also useful for checking ping and net speed with the functionality of scanning the net speed by selecting the best server.
-It also has Host IP finding capability by Host it can also have commands used in Normal Terminals.
+Command-Line is an open-source software for pentesters and ethical hackers.
+It contains many functionalities which helps ethical hackers.
+It is a CLI based application used for checking networks and IP's.
+It also supports functionalities like downloading packages from internet including YouTube.
+It is also used for port scanning and IP-finding.
+It is also useful for checking ping and net speed with the functionality of scanning the net speed by selecting the best server.
+It also has host IP finding capability by host.
+It also has commands used in normal Terminals.